 Setting up your Team

-Elements in the workspace live at the very top of the map stack.
+Elements in the map live at the very top of the map stack.
 They can be used to highlight specific regions in your map, tell a story, measure areas and even plot routes between points.

 Annotating and Styling Elements